-Online crime accounted for five per cent of all crimes in 2022/23, with three such offences recorded per 1,000 population.
-Victims aged under 18 were most likely to be victims of malicious communications, harassment or sexual activity offences with an online motivation while those aged 18+ were most likely to be victims of malicious communications, harassment or blackmail.
-Females were most likely to be victims of malicious communications, harassment or sexual activity, with males most likely to be victims of malicious communications, harassment or blackmail.
+• Online crime accounted for four per cent of all crimes in 2023/24, with two such offences recorded per 1,000 population.
+Victims aged under 18 (accounting for 25 per cent of all victims) were most likely to be victims of online stalking and harassment or online sexual offences, while those aged 18+ (accounting for 75 per cent of all victims) were most likely to be victims of online stalking and harassment or online blackmail.
+Both females and males were most likely to be victims of online stalking and harassment, followed by online sexual offences for females and online blackmail for males.
+Females represented 49 per cent of online crime victims in 2023/24, down from 56 per cent in 2022/23.